 1. You do you

 Oprah may just be the queen of embracing the motto “You do you,” and I love taking that energy with me as I lead my boys.
 I strive to be the mother that is truest to myself, instead of trying to be like any other moms.
-Society may have wanted Ms. O to marry Stedman and start popping out little ones, but she stayed true to herself and listened to her gut.
+Society may have wanted Ms. O to marry her longtime partner, Stedman Graham, and start popping out little ones, but she stayed true to herself and listened to her gut.
 She knew marriage and babies weren’t the paths that were best for her, and she trusted it.

 There’s a whole lotta noise about how to be the best mother these days, from the working versus stay-at-home dilemma, breastfeeding versus formula, and more.
 It’s easy to let the noise cloud your own judgment, so when in doubt, take in Oprah’s words from her 2007 Commencement speech at Howard University: “Your calling isn’t something that somebody can tell you about.
 It’s what you feel.
 It is the thing that gives you juice.
 The thing that you are supposed to do.
 And nobody can tell you what that is.
 You know it inside yourself.”